 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
-These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters. .
-In addition to the matter described in the Material Uncertainty Related to Going Concern we have determined the matters described below to be the key audit matters to be communicated in our report.
+These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

+We have determined the matters described below to be the key audit matters to be communicated in our report.